 The software is distributed as free software, under the GNU General Public License (GPL).

-The online user's guide for Croizat is included in the distribution packages and also available here.
+The user's guide for Croizat is included in the installation package and also available here.

 It is recommendable to join the Panbiog-L discussion list for discussions and exchanging questions about the software, as well as to get information about updates and bugs.